Bayesian equilibria of axisymmetric plasmas: The inference

 where the denominators are a normalisation constant in this context.
-These posterior distributions can be explored by optimisation or sampling algorithms, for example pattern search \cite{Hooke1961} and Markov chain Monte Carlo (MCMC) algorithms \cite{Metropolis1953,Hastings1970,Haario2001}, in order to find the optimal solution, which maximises the posterior probability, also known as the maximum \textit{a~posteriori} (MAP) solution or all possible solutions, which are drawn from the posterior distribution, also known as posterior samples.
-However, these posterior distributions are high dimensional (more than $1000$ dimensions) and highly correlated through all these observations.
-In addition, these distributions involve all these forward models, which often require a significant amount of computation time.
-For this reason, exploration of such complex, high dimensional posterior distributions is computationally challenging \cite{Ford2010,VonNessi2013,VonNessi2014}.
-A number of numerical recipes and algorithms has been applied to the equilibrium problem \cite{Ford2010,VonNessi2013,VonNessi2014,Svensson2004,Hole2010,Hole2011}, but, none of these algorithms manage to sample from these complex joint posterior distributions for cases such as H-mode plasmas.
+These posterior distributions can be explored by optimisation or sampling algorithms, for example, pattern search \cite{Hooke1961} or Markov chain Monte Carlo (MCMC) algorithms \cite{Metropolis1953, Hastings1970, Haario2001}.
+However, these posterior distributions are high dimensional (more than $1000$ dimensions), correlated and complex.
+For this reason, it is computationally challenging to explore such posterior distributions.
+We found a few approaches developed in the previous works \cite{Svensson2004, Ford2010, Hole2010, Hole2011, VonNessi2013, VonNessi2014}, but they did not work for this problem completely.